gaganza/reddit-happy-cake-day-bot/README.md

 # reddit-happy-cake-day-bot
-A Reddit bot to wish people 'Happy Cake Day' on their cake day!
+A Reddit bot to wish people 'Happy Cake Day!' on their cake day!